wtgtybhertgeghgtwtg/env-and-files/README.md

 ## API

-### loadConfig(configMap, callback?)
+### loadConfig(configMap, [callback])

+Load configuration.
+If `callback` is not defined, returns a `Promise` that will resolve to the loaded configuration, or reject if the configuration was invalid.

+#### configMap

+Type: `Object`

+An object map of conceptual groupings of necessary configuration and where to find it.
+By default, all configuration properties are optional, but if one is marked required and is not found, an error will be given.
+See [usage](#usage) for examples of config maps.

+#### callback(error, config)

+Type: `Function`

-If `callback` is not defined, returns a `Promise` that is fulfilled once all configuration properties in `configMap` are loaded.
-The fulfilled value is an object map containing the loaded configuration properties.
-If a required property could not be loaded, the Promise will reject.
-If `callback` is defined, it will be called with an error (if any) and the loaded configuration properties.
+An optional callback to be invoked when configuration is loaded.
+It will be called with an error (if any) and the loaded configuration properties.

 ## License